berger1920/C64_RF-Modulator_replacement/README.md

 # C64 RF-Modulator replacement

 This circuit replaces the original RF modulator of the Commodore 64.
-It is based on this project...
+It is based on this project:

 https://github.com/c0pperdragon/C64-Video-Enhancement/tree/master/analog_only

+The differences are:

+1) It is only valid for the regular motherboard version.
+2) The PCB has been made bigger to cover the whole space of the old RF modulator.
-...making the PCB bigger, to be able to add a connector for Composite Video output and another one for Audio.
+3) Two outuput connectors have been added, one for Composite Video and one for Audio.

 3D rendering: